egeexyz/snap-slurm/README.md

 Snap interfaces are used by _strictly confined_ Snaps to communicate with various parts of the system outside the Snap sandbox.

-Our `strict` Snap requires these interfaces to be connected but our `classic` Snap does not.
+A _strictly confined_ Snap requires these interfaces to be connected but the _Classic_ Snap does not.

 ```bash
 sudo snap connect slurm:network-control